alecgregory/swedish-innovations/preso_notes.md

   );
 }
 ```
+- The other thing to mention is that we have already spent quite a few lines of code defining our data above, which reduces the amount of code that we need in the chart generating function below.
+- Note that one area that doesn't necessarily need to be here but I wanted to highlight: `options.plugins.tooltip.enabled`.
+The tooltip is enabled by default, but unintuitively the toggle is under the `options.plugins` property.
+This shows that they are serious when they say have a plugin-base architecture.
+- In general I've found that libraries based on plugins tend to favor more experienced devs who can understand and author plugins.
+For those less-experienced, having a largely self-contained ecosystem can be reassuring

 #### Chart JS additional details: Running out of road?

-- As you can see from the next example, I did not manage to show a rule with the average in the chart js chart.
+- As you can see from this next example, I did not manage to show a rule with the average in chart js.
 I expect it is possible but I did not have as much time with chart js and wasn't able to find out how in the docs or online.
 - That being said, the "channel" concept in observable/plot did help guide me so that's probably a +1 for observable/plot
-- So either chart js is limited or I am!

 ## Conclusions